ltangvald/mysql/support-files/MacOSX/ReadMe.txt

-    1. Download and open the MySQL package installer, which is provided on a disk image (.dmg) that includes the main MySQL installation package, the MySQLStartupItem.pkg installation package, and the MySQL.prefPane.
+    1. Download and open the MySQL package installer, which is provided on a disk image (.dmg) that includes the main MySQL installation package file.
 Double-click the disk image to open it.
        Figure 2.40 MySQL Package Installer: DMG Contents MySQL Package Installer: DMG Contents